 Read: PostgreSQL DATE Format

-In Postgresql, we can also add minutes to the current date using INTERVAL, let’s understand with an example.
+In PostgreSQL, we can also add minutes to the current date using INTERVAL.
+Let’s understand with an example.

 SELECT now();

 The above code will return the current date with timezone if the current date with timezone is ‘2021-09-29 13:20:04.444994+05:30’ where after the hour part is minute that is 20.
-So we are going to add 20 more minutes to it and it will become from 20 to 40 minutes.
+So, we are going to add 20 more minutes to it, and it will become 40 minutes instead of 20.

 From the above output, we have added 20 minutes to the current date.